-The proposed bill would amend current statutes by introducing new requirements for individuals holding a nondomiciled commercial driver license (CDL) in Arizona.
-Specifically, it would prohibit these individuals from operating a commercial motor vehicle unless they can provide evidence of lawful immigration status or lawful presence in the United States, as outlined in the new section 28-5233.
-Law enforcement officers would be authorized to request this evidence, and failure to provide it would result in penalties, including citations and civil fines, as well as reporting the violation to relevant authorities.
+The proposed bill would amend current statutes by introducing new requirements for individuals operating commercial motor vehicles in Arizona who hold a nondomiciled commercial driver license (CDL).
+Specifically, it would prohibit these operators from driving unless they can provide evidence of lawful immigration status or lawful presence in the United States, as outlined in the new section 28-5233.
+Law enforcement officers would be authorized to request this evidence, and failure to provide it would result in penalties, including citations and civil fines, as well as potential reporting to relevant authorities.

 Statutes affected: Introduced Version: 28-5233